 - Black tea

-When it comes to being a fit CEO for 2019, stay motivated towards your goals in both work and life.
+When it comes to being a fit CEO for the coming year, stay motivated towards your goals in both work and life.
 Boost yourself up with a healthy lifestyle, diet, and exercise.
 And remember: have fun!

 Good luck, Alan